mjbridgnell/Snake/README.md

 # Snake

-A simple terminal-based Snake game written in C++ using SFML for graphics, rendering, and keyboard input
+A simple Snake game written in C++ using SFML for graphics, rendering, and keyboard input

 ![alt text](image-1.png)